HicServices/RDMP/Documentation/CodeTutorials/UserInterfaceOverview.md

 1. If the condition is associated with a specific control on the UI (e.g. a `TextBox`)
    1. Add an `ErrorProvider` to the UI control
-   1. Reset/Clear the `ErrorProvider` in the `SetDatabase` method so when the user fixes and saves it clears the error
+   1. Reset/Clear the `ErrorProvider` in the `SetDatabaseObject` method so when the user fixes and saves it clears the error
    ![example single control tab](Images/UserInterfaceOverview/ErrorProvider.png)
 1. If the condition can be detected at object level
    1. Make the object `ICheckable` (if it isn't already)